 - Print forms that need to be completed so you can return them as an attachment by email, fax, or via the postal service.

 - View the financial aid you are awarded.
 Again, we notify you by email that your aid is processed.

 - Accept loans by printing the Loan Request Form and completing the process outlined on the form.

 - Net Partner does not include your Student Billing Account information

 Only students who have submitted a FAFSA can have an electronic account.
-Net Partner will be available about March 1.

 To access the Net Partner site, click here or select the Net Partner link on the left hand side of this page, or go to the MLC Portal under Tools

 New Federal Directive Regarding the Federal Direct Subsidized Loan